 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 These risks are covered by commercial insurance from independent third parties.
-The District has not filed any claims under this commercial coverage during the last three years.
+Settled claims from these risks have not exceeded commercial insurance coverage in the previous three years.